What you need to know about throat cancer

 - Difficulty swallowing.
 Do you have a feeling that food is stuck in your throat?
 The difficulty swallowing is called Dysphagia.
 This gradually gets worse until it dramatically affects eating, limiting your ability to eat solid foods.
 It is important to let us know if you have pain when you swallow.

 - A sore throat.
-There are many conditions that cause a sore throat that are not throat cancer.
+There are many conditions that cause a sore throat that is not throat cancer.
 But if you have a persistent sore throat that doesn’t go away, you should schedule an appointment with us.

 - Unexplained weight loss.
 If you lose weight without any changes to diet or exercise, especially if you lose more than ten pounds it could be a sign of cancer.